Itching for spring

 Near the town of Hudson on the St. Croix River, Willow Falls is the big draw of Willow River State Park.

 April and May are when you'll see a waterfall at its most ferocious, when rivers are swollen by snow melt.
 By the time most people are hiking through the forest, in late summer and fall, waterfalls often are shriveled to trickles.

-Big Manitou Falls in Wisconsin's Pattison State Park, is the highest falls at 165 feet, and the fourth-highest east of the Rockies; see Waterfalls of northern Wisconsin.
+In northwest Wisconsin, Big Manitou Falls in Pattison State Park is the highest falls at 165 feet, and the fourth-highest east of the Rockies; see Waterfalls of northern Wisconsin.